 Jennifer met her husband, Mark in September, 2000 through her brother, Lamar.
 Mark and Jennifer were married in April of 2002.
 Mark is a deputy sheriff in Pickens County and he is a good ole country boy.
 They had their first daughter Emmaline in November 2005 and their 2nd daughter Annslee in July of 2008: you can always find pictures of the girls on the front counter.
-Both girls attend Avery elementary.
-The girls also like to hang out at the clinic with their extended family (Grandma Di, Aunt Meghan, Aunt Tiffy, and Aunt Trish.)
+The girls also like to hang out at the clinic with their extended family (Grandma Di, Aunt Meghan, and Aunt Trish).
 You never know when they will greet you at the door.

 After 20+ years with Union Hill Animal Hospital Jennifer still feels that this job is a GIFT from GOD!

 As far back as Trish can remember she has had a love for animals.
 Around the age of 5 she can remember following a neighborhood cat whom she finally caught and made friends with even though she was scratched in the process.
 A parade of dogs and cats found their way into her house as she was growing up.
 Trish has been a veterinary tech with Union Hill Animal Hospital since 2006, and feels fortunate to be able to enjoy a lifelong love of animals as a career.
-Her job entails a variety of clinical tasks including performing medical tests, treating medical conditions,assisting in surgical procedures and most important of all, helping to comfort the patients (and their parents!).
-Trish was born and raised in Decatur, Georgia and has lived in the same house her entire life.
-Yes, she drives from Decatur every day to come to work.
-That is dedication!
+Her job entails a variety of clinical tasks including performing medical tests, treating medical conditions, assisting in surgical procedures and most important of all, helping to comfort the patients (and their parents!).
+Trish was born and raised in Decatur, Georgia and lived there until 2016, when she finally moved to Cherokee County.